TheHNLP/HNLP/CODE-OF-CONDUCT.md

 5. Contributions made to enforce this code of conduct.

 ## 3. Rules
-These are the rules of conduct within the name-lists project.
+These are the rules of conduct within HNLP.
 1. **Don't do anything illegal.** You must comply with all applicable local, state, federal and international laws.
 2. **Be respectful.** Treat everyone respectfully, independently of race, age, gender,